DanielAJoyce/geo-coffee/README.md

 # geo-coffee

+This project is to show off the various things that you can do in React Native.

+This includes:
+- Navigation
+- Styling
+- Authentication
+- Local Storage
+- Realtime updates
+- Use with Firebase
+- Using geolocation and Google's APIs
+- Videos within React Native

 ## Stuff to do:

-- Hook up chat to Firebase & style it
-- Hook up GooglePlaces search API
-- Have a map created
-- Create and style the details screen
+- Create Google map component and show all nearby coffee shops
+- Allow users to add favourites.
-- Create Favourites Screen
+- Styling